HaywardMorihara/random-tasks-app/backend/README.md

 ## Architecture

-### Technology Choices:

-- AWS stack (Lamba, DDB) because I want v1 ASAP & I am familiar with those components
+AWS stack (API Gateway + Lamba + DynamoDB) because I want v0 ASAP & I am already familiar with those components
     - Tradeoff: I’m not sure this is really best for the application
     - Tradeoff: Learning a new cloud provider / technology
-- Godot because it is the most familiar way for building a UI
-    - Tradeoff: I’m guessing I’m missing out on standard mobile functionality (e.g. notifications)

 That said, where possible, make components (AWS, Godot) replaceable!